jessepav/lacygoill-wiki-backup/vim/vim9.md

    > - Error in any command in "vim9script" aborts sourcing.

 Source: `:h todo /abort`
-Although, that  would require that  the script from which  you import is  a Vim9 script (i.e. first statement is `vim9script`).

 ### should we refactor every manual sourcing of an autoload script into an autoload function call?